-Receiving your routine furnace maintenance helps keep your heating system working up to 30% more efficient and helps extend the life of the equipment.
-But things can still stop working, and when they do, you might feel like you’re always hearing about something else.
+Scheduling your routine furnace maintenance helps keep your heating system working up to 30% more efficient and helps extend the life of your furnace.
+But things could still stop working, and when they do, you may feel like you’re always hearing about something else.

-This time it’s your motor, next time it’s your control valve.
+This time it’s your motor, next time it’s your control board.
 Now you have to have your flame sensor replaced.

 What is a flame sensor, anyway?

-A flame sensor is a crucial safety component on your gas heating system.
-During the ignition cycle, your gas furnace enters a process where either a hot surface ignitor or a spark actually ignites the gas.
-As the gas is ignited, the flame sensor creates a current of electricity.
-The current is quantified in micro amps.
+A flame sensor is a crucial safety component on your gas furnace.
+During the ignition sequence, your gas furnace enters a process where either a spark or a hot surface igniter will actually ignite the gas.
+As the gas is ignited, the flame sensor generates a current of electricity.
+This is quantified in micro amps.
 If the furnace’s control board fails to read the proper level of micro amps, the furnace will no longer give the system fuel to stop an explosion.

-Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can restrict the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.
+Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can restrict the flame sensor’s ability to function properly, which can cause the furnace to malfunction.

-If you aren’t sure your heating system is going to outlast these last few weeks of winter, give Midland Air Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.
+If you aren’t confident your furnace is going to outlast these last few weeks of winter, give Midland Air Service Experts a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new HVAC system.